NeuroTechX/EEG-ExPy/doc/misc/ntcs_phase1_instructions.md

 #### 6.3 Run the experiment

+##### 6.3.1 Get ready

 The NTCS Phase 1 experiment is lasts approximately 1 hour.

 When you are ready to begin proper data collection, you should ensure that you have sufficient time to complete (best to budget 1.5-2 hours), that you will not be interrupted during this time, and that you will be able to focus on the visual images presented on the screen with no distractions from your local environment.
 A small, quiet room such as an office or bedroom is ideal.

+##### Experiment details

 The experiment consists of 10 short (5 minute) blocks, separated by short (~2 minute) rest periods.
+Each block consists of several hundred trials, each a few seconds long.
+On each trial a grayscale visual image or either a face or a house is quickly shown on the screen and then removed.
+The the visual system responds differentially to these type of visual stimuli, in ways that we know are measurable with EEG, and the time course of this differential response (sometimes called a 'difference wave') is what we are particularly interested in.

+After each block, there is a 2 minute rest.
+Use this time to take a breather and refresh your eyes and get ready for the next block.

+##### What to do

 You are responsible for the timing of your rest periods and for initiating the next block on time after 2 minutes.